+The Fellowship lead already had access to the hospital discharge database for public health surveillance purposes.
 The hospital discharge database in Arizona contains information on emergency department visits and inpatient admissions for hospitals licensed by ADHS.
 In order to format the data, the Fellowship lead had to review the guidance documents, tools, and SAS code provided on the EPHT SharePoint site.
 Specifically useful were the How-to-Guides and Indicator Templates provided for each indicator.
 These documents provided the necessary information on what cases to include and exclude in the datasets.
-Also helpful were:

-- Emergency Department NCDM Tool (ED-NCDM) version 1.0 User Guide - Inpatient NCDM Tool (IP-NCDM) Version 3.0 User Guide - New York State Department of Health SAS Programs which helped to create files that met the specifications for EPHT hospitalization de-identified data schema.

-These New York State Department of Health SAS files were instrumental in the development and formatting of Arizona's heat stress, carbon monoxide poisoning, asthma, and myocardial infarction data.
-SAS 9.3 was used to analyze the data for the Fellowship
+Also helpful were the Emergency Department NCDM Tool (ED-NCDM) version 1.0 User Guide, Inpatient NCDM Tool (IP-NCDM) Version 3.0 User Guide and related SAS programs which helped to create files that met the specifications for EPHT hospitalization de-identified data schema.
+These files were instrumental in the development and formatting of Arizona's heat stress, carbon monoxide poisoning, asthma, and myocardial infarction data.
+SAS 9.3 was used to analyze the data for the Fellowship.
 After formatting the data using the New York State Department of Health SAS code, the SAS dataset for hospitalizations consisted of 8,046 observations for 2013-2014 data.
 The emergency department dataset consisted of 10,313 observations.